neelsoumya/dsMiscellaneous/README.md

 `baby_steps.R` First coding project in DataSHIELD

+`testthat.R` Simple R script for using testthat for unit testing

 `teaching_resources.md` Teaching resources using DataSHIELD

 `opal_instructions.txt` Instructions for setting up and using Opal server (data warehouse)